 If treatment options of management and medications are unsuccessful, often times, a liver transplant would be required.
 To Learn more about Liver Transplants: Click Here

-Some cause agents are: Hepatitis A, Epstein-Barr infection, measles, and drug or toxin agents.
+Some of the cause agents of Autoimmune Hepatitis are: Hepatitis A, Epstein-Barr infection, measles, and drug or toxin agents.

-Typically seen young women but can be seen in either sex and at any age.
+Autoimmune Hepatitis is typically seen young women but it can be seen in either sex and at any age.
 [Almost 70% of the time]

 – Multiple spider nevi

 2.)
 Type II – Anti-LKMI – typically children 2-14 years of age

 3.)
 Type III – Anti SLA/LP

 – Prednisone with or without Azathioprine – 80% response rate